Quadratically Enriched Plane Curve Counting via Tropical Geometry: Compatibility with existing tropical curve counts

 \begin{proof} Given a tropical stable map $(\Gamma,f)$ passing through vertically stretched $r$ simple and $s$ double points, we consider a deformation of the double point condition $q_s$ where we replace the double point by two close-by simple points $p_{r+1}$ and $p_{r+2}$, and we deform $(\Gamma,f)$ along.

 We define the \emph{deformed multiplicity} $\mult^D(\Gamma, f)$ of $(\Gamma,f)$ to be the sum of the quadratically enriched multiplicities of all tropical stable maps close to $(\Gamma,f)$ that pass through the deformed points.
 We claim that the deformed multiplicity is equal to $\mult^{\AA^1}(\Gamma, f)$ with $d_s$ set to be a square.
 The statement on the tropical counts follows.
-We show the claim by distinguishing cases depending on which factor of $\mult^{\AA^1}(\Gamma,f)$ the double point $q_s$ was contributing to.
+To show the claim, we work with the formula for $\mult^{\AA^1}(\Gamma,f)$ from \cref{cor-A1mult-twintrees} and distinguish cases depending on which factor of \cref{eq-A1mult-twintrees} the double point $q_s$ was contributing to.

 \textbf{Case 1:} If $q_s$ was part of a twin tree $\cT$, then the deformation of $\cT$ is not a twin tree anymore.
 Moreover, the deformation of the stable map is unique since the two branches of $\cT$ were indistinguishable and hence $\mult^D(\Gamma, f)$ is the quadratic multiplicity of the unique deformation.
-In this case the remaining double points $q_1, \ldots, q_{t-1}$ which used to be on $\cT$ now contribute to the third product in \cref{def-A1mult} of $\mult^D(\Gamma, f)$ and their contribution is
+In this case the remaining double points $q_1, \ldots, q_{t-1}$ which used to be on $\cT$ now contribute to the third product in \cref{eq-A1mult-twintrees} of $\mult^D(\Gamma, f)$ and their contribution is

 The last equality can easily be verified by induction.
-Moreover, every twin elevator $(e, e') \in \cT$ with weight $(m, m)$ will contribute a total factor of $(m^{\AA^1})^4$ to the fourth and fifth product of $\mult^D(\Gamma, f)$ (see Definition \ref{def-A1mult}).
+Moreover, every twin elevator $(e, e') \in \cT$ with weight $(m, m)$ will contribute a total factor of $(m^{\AA^1})^4$ to the second product of $\mult^D(\Gamma, f)$ (see \cref{eq-A1mult-twintrees}).

 We now investigate what happens when we set $d_s$ to be square in the multiplicity of the twin tree and show that it is the same as the deformed multiplicity.
 Without loss of generality we assume $q_s$ occurs with index $t$ in $\cT$, i.e. we set $d_s = d_t$ to be a square.
 Recall the definition of the quadratic multiplicity of $\cT$